Ariz. sophomore quarterback Jack Miller looking far downfield

 “He just helps me stay humble and not to think too much of myself yet,” Miller said of Tebow.
 “He just says keep a level head and work on your craft.”

-Miller was already on recruiters radar before last season, when he played well at the NCSA camp. threw 53 touchdown passes and for 3,653 yards, both 2A state records, while completing 198 of 337 passes last season as a freshman at Scottsdale Christian Academy.
+Miller was already on recruiters radar before last season, when he played well at a Next College Student Athlete camp.
+Last season, he threw 53 touchdown passes and for 3,653 yards, both 2A state records, while completing 198 of 337 passes last season as a freshman at Scottsdale Christian Academy.
 He also ran for 861 yards and eight touchdowns.
 While those numbers are impressive, the first thing that college coaches have noticed is the 6-3, 190-pound player’s arm and ability to make plays.

 “I think a lot of people are impressed by his size and that his demeanor on the field is controlled, as you would want out of a quarterback,” Jack Jr. said.
 “There are guys who can throw hard, but once the play starts, can they improvise and make things happen? … I think Jack is a playmaker and he uses his resources.”